mkpartners/cremedelacrm-www/content/post/hiring-our-heroes-salesforce-2020.md

 {{< youtube id="xNxBQCeRtvY" >}}

-If you'd like to learn more about [Hiring Our Heroes](https://www.hiringourheroes.org/fellowships/salesforce-fellowship-program/) or the [Pledge 1%](https://pledge1percent.org/)program, follow those links and, as always, if you need help getting the most out of your Salesforce org --- [drop us a line](https://www.mkpartners.com/contact/)!
-We're always happy to help.

 It's going to be a big week with Dreamforce kicking off, so stay tuned here for all the action and, until next time, keep working hard, smart, and happy!

 We'll see you in the cloud.